binays/binays.github.io/index.md

 Hi!
 I am Binay Dahal.
 Currently, I am doing MS in Computer Science in University of Nevada, Las Vegas.
 My research interest includes Deep Learning, its Applications on Natural Language Processing, Image Analysis, and General AI.
 I am also interested in Improving the training methods in deep learning models.
 I mean, its getting us good and profitable results but as Hinton says, "We are getting results does not mean we are doing it correctly."

 ## Publications
-<a href="https://journalofbigdata.springeropen.com/track/pdf/10.1186/s40537-017-0095-2?site=journalofbigdata.springeropen.com"> Using deep learning for Short text understanding</a>
+<a href="https://journalofbigdata.springeropen.com/track/pdf/10.1186/s40537-017-0095-2?site=journalofbigdata.springeropen.com"> Zhan, Justin, and Binay Dahal.
+"Using deep learning for short text understanding."
+Journal of Big Data 4.1 (2017): 34</a>

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/binays/dabinay.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.